Polices, Procedures, Forms and Leaflets

-Access to the Social Work Procedures Manual is available on the HCC Intranet or directly from the internet at http://hertschildcare.proceduresonline.com/index.htm.
+Access to the Social Work Procedures Manual is available on the HCC Intranet or directly from the Internet.
 This website may be made available to foster carers, adopters, independent social workers and partner agencies.

-It is not placed on the HCC Website, because it has electronic links to policies and procedures from HCC departments, that have their policies and procedures on Compass, rather than on the HCC Website, and are therefore only available to those with access to Compass.
+It is not placed on the HCC Website, because it has electronic links to policies and procedures from HCC departments, that have their policies and procedures on the Intranet, rather than within Tri.x, and are therefore only available to those with access to the Intranet.
 However the content may be made available to the public under Freedom Of Information, or on request.
 It should be made available to foster carers and independent social workers and providers commissioned by CS.
 This can be done by printing off particular chapters (that are valid for 72 hours from printing) or by giving the website address that is on the internet.

 2.3 The Social Work Procedures Manual has Electronic Links to:

 - Documents on the HCC Website, which are available to the public;

 - Forms on the Intranet that practitioners require in the course of their duties.
 Please do not save copies of forms on the shared Word Drive, as they are quickly outdated;

 - External websites and 'buttons' e.g. to HSCP Child Protection Procedures, Research in Practice and National Minimum Standards.

 2.4 The Social Work Procedures Manual Updates